gleam-lang/website/cheatsheets/gleam-for-php-users.md

 A gleam module name corresponds to its file name and path.

-Since there is no special syntax to create a module, there can be only one module in a file and since there is no way to rename the module: the filename always matches the module name which keeps things simple and transparent.
+Since there is no special syntax to create a module, there can be only one module in a file and since there is no way name the module the filename always matches the module name which keeps things simple and transparent.

 In `/src/foo/bar.gleam`: